 One of the reasons we’re able to keep our grocery budget low while also having lots of variety in it is by scouring our Kroger stores for their fantastic markdowns and closeouts.
 The only way to get these markdowns and closeouts is by shopping in-store.

-You don’t know you final total until you pick up your order.
+You don’t know the final total on your Kroger Pick Up Order until after you get your groceries.

 This drawback was a big deal for me.
 I found it really difficult to figure out what my total would be when the prices weren’t showing what I would actually pay for each item after the Buy 5 deals + the digital coupons — which were a lot of the deals I got.